 JoHannah K. Torkelson, JD, MPH

 Hannah joined the President’s Council in January 2014 as an Oakridge Institute of Science and Education (ORISE) Fellow.
-In her position, Hannah works to promote older adult fitness through the development of new programming, implementing new activities, and creating partnerships with leading organizations across the nation.
-Her role also includes managing the President’s Council Science Board comprised of 16 leading experts in health-related fields that serve to provide evidence-based recommendations and guidance on the Council’s programs.
-Hannah completed a Masters of Public Health in Health Policy and Management from the University of North Carolina at Chapel Hill in 2013.
-She received her undergraduate and law degrees from Marquette University in Milwaukee, Wisconsin.
-Hannah stays physically fit by running half marathons, eating healthy, and playing other recreational sports, including skiing and golf.
+In her position, Hannah works to promote adult physical activity, fitness, and good nutrition through the management of public and private partnerships with leading organizations across the nation, implementing a messaging based program to encourage adults to be physically active, and implementing new activities related to older adults.
+Her role also includes managing the President’s Council Science Board comprised of 16 leading experts in health-related fields that serve to provide evidence-based recommendations and guidance on the Council’s programs, including the Elevate Health publication.
+Hannah also coordinates the PCFSN Awards.
+She completed a Masters of Public Health in Health Policy and Management from the University of North Carolina at Chapel Hill.
+Hannah received her Bachelor of Arts in Political Science, cum laude, and Juris Doctorate (JD) from Marquette University in Milwaukee, Wisconsin.
+She stays physically fit by running half marathons, eating healthy, and playing other recreational sports, including skiing and golf.